hypersoft/pointer-stack/README.md

 #### Optimization
 Optimization takes place in the allocation and deallocation routines.
-Instead of, reallocating the ["stack frame"](http://en.wikipedia.org/wiki/Stack_frame#Structure) for each "push" and "pop", space can be automatically reserved or truncated by setting up a proper buffering scheme.
+Instead of, reallocating the ["stack frame"](http://en.wikipedia.org/wiki/Stack_frame#Structure) for each "push" and "pop", space can be automatically reserved by setting up a proper buffering scheme.

    00. bool pointer\_stack\_set\_buffering(PointerStack stack, size\_t size)

-	  Sets a value that determines how to buffer the PointerStack.
-If available space, reaches zero, and the buffer is not locked or limited, the value provided here will be pre-allocated.
-The default is 8 (pointer units).
-	  <br><br>
+	  Sets a value on the PointerStack object, that is used to determine how many pointer values to reserve space for on the PointerStack, whenever space is no longer available.<br><br>

 ><hr>